jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def a_random_number():
         return random.randint(-10**1000000, 10**1000000)

-  the terminal still shows green, and it takes longer for the tests to run.
+  the terminal still shows green and it takes longer to run the tests.
 I change the range back to ``-10, 10``

 * then remove the TODO list